 Summary of action plan

-The most recent National Audit of Schizophrenia, which took place in 2014, examined the quality of drug prescription at our trust, patients’ access to psychological treatments and the assessment and treatment of physical health conditions for people with schizophrenia.
+The 2014 National Audit of Schizophrenia examined the quality of drug prescription at our trust, patients’ access to psychological treatments and the assessment and treatment of physical health conditions for people with schizophrenia.
 In light of the findings, an action plan was developed to address issues that were identified by the report authors.

 In our action plan, we have said that we will ensure the physical health needs of service users are met by